Karumi/project-quality-assurance/ios-quality-assurance.md

 * Is the design ready?
     - [ ] Is there any style guide?
 If not, ask why?
     - [ ] Are all the assets exported included placeholders?
-If not, ask them.
+If not, ask.
     - [ ] Is the design prepared for devices with different sizes?
 If not, ask why.
     - [ ] Is the visual design ready for corner case data (long names or numbers, etc.)?
 If not, point it out.
 * Localization
-    - [ ] Ask if there is a list of words/sentences that would be used in this feature.
+    - [ ] Are the sentences for this feature defined?
+If no, require them; if they are, consider if there is enough room to display them, especially the dynamic ones (the ones which will be displaying usernames, amount of money, etc.)
 * Are the error scenarios well defined?
     - [ ] There is no internet connection, what this feature would do?
     - [ ] Our server is down, how the app should behave?